Guide to business loans

 In the first, things such as factoring or debt restructuring may be solutions that are more suitable.

-In the second category, short to medium term business loans from lenders may be more appropriate.
+In the second category, short-term business loans from lenders may be more appropriate.

 It is therefore advisable to try and seek finance which is both appropriate for your situation and which originates from lenders who will be likely to be receptive to your proposition.